-[M2] Participative approaches to data collection (water governance study, resource mapping) opened the government's eyes to reality and improved their understanding of the challenges and issues facing pastoralist communities.
-With support from the radio, WAJWASCO and the Department of Water learnt about the importance of local knowledge for resource management and policy-making.133 It 'opened their minds'.134 Water officers realised what needed to be done, that they should be based at the sub-county level and that water user associations could play role in management of water sources if adequately supported - this increased their ambition as it was feasible to reflect the findings in the water governance policy, and the new approach to water governance, which was being drafted.^{135, 136, 137}
+[M1] WAPCs and the radio enabled rural communities to participate in data collection, but also to raise grievance to members of the county government.
+It was the involvement of local radio that motivated local community members and enabled them to participate by translating and pre-recording their contributions.
+132 radio, WAJWASCO and the Department of Water learnt about the importance of local knowledge for resource management and policy-making.
+It 'opened their minds'.
+Water officers realised what needed to be done, that they should be based at the sub-county level and that water user associations could play role in management of water sources if adequately supported - this increased their ambition as it was feasible to reflect the findings in the water governance policy, and the new approach to water governance, which was being drafted. , ,